 The Chair then requested a motion to enter Executive Session to discuss matters relating to a current investigation or matters that may lead to the appointment, promotion, demotion, discipline, or suspension of a person.
-Dr. O'Neill made the motion, which was seconded by Dr. Dooley, and approved unanimously.
+Dr. Dooley made the motion, which was seconded by Judge Mazzarelli, and approved unanimously.
+[Mr. Fitzpatrick was not present for this vote]

 The Commission adjourned into Executive Session.
-Present were Commission members Buffolino, de Castro, Dooley, Fitzpatrick, Green, Goldthwaite, Marciano, Mazzarelli, O'Neill, Ostrer, Walsh and Willey.
-The Commission did not take any reportable action during executive session, which commenced, after a short break, at 11:31 AM and concluded at 12:19 PM.
+Present were Commission ^{03:19:00} members Buffolino, de Castro, Dooley, Green, Goldthwaite, Marciano, Mazzarelli, O'Neill, Ostrer, and Willey.
+The Commission did not take any reportable action during executive session, which commenced, after a short break, at 12:32 PM and concluded at 1:13 PM.
 The Commission reconvened the Open Meeting.